Ada-Developers-Academy/ada-build/roundtable-guides/06-lists.md

 1. Let's share our code for *Account Generator*
 1. What questions do you have about *Account Generator*?

+### Project Extension Questions (Technical Interview Practice)
+1. How could we refactor our code to use a single `for loop`?
+1. How could we refactor our code to work for an arbitrary number of students?

 ## Project: Rock, Paper, Scissors - v4
 1. Let's share our code for *Rock, Paper, Scissors - v4*
 1. What questions do you have about *Rock, Paper, Scissors - v4*?

+### Project Extension Questions (Technical Interview Practice)
+1. What are the benefits of using a list over the original implementation of `choose_rps`?
+    * For instance, how could this function be adapted if their were more elements added to the game.